UniversalPay/UniversalPay_Gateway_JAVA_SDK/README.md

-# Global-Turnkey-JAVA-SDK
+# Universal-Pay-JAVA-SDK
-This  library provides integration access to the Turnkey Global Api.
+This  library provides integration access to the Universal Pay gateway.

 ## Quick Start